 In order to improve your signal quality, you need to both aim and shield your outdoor antenna properly.
 We talk more about this in the next section.

-Hotspots like the T-Mobile 5G Internet Gateway support a feature called "carrier aggregation."
+Routers like the T-Mobile 5G Internet Gateway support an LTE feature called "carrier aggregation."

-Carrier aggregation allows the Gateway to connect on multiple cellular bands simultaneously.
+Carrier aggregation allows the T-Mobile Gateway to connect on multiple cellular bands simultaneously.

-The more bands you're connected on, the greater the bandwidth, and the higher your data rates.
+The more bands you're connected to, the greater the bandwidth, and the higher your data rates.

 However, many of the higher frequency bands aren't able to penetrate into buildings.
 Using external antennas allows you to access higher frequency bands, which are often less congested and offer higher speeds than lower frequency bands.

 As you might expect, using outdoor directional antennas can help increase the signal strength.

 This helps increase data rates, but only up to a point.